storyfeet/bob_cards_elm/rules.md

 Character death:
 * If a players hand **EVER** has as many danger cards as their hand limit that character dies and is out.
-* Also at the end of the Night phase, if a player's hand has at least as many cards in their hand as their hand size at the end of the Bandit phase, that character dies.
+* Also at the end of the Night phase, if a player's hand has at least as many cards (of any kind) in their hand as their hand size at the end of the Bandit phase, that character dies.

     Note: This second rules means that you cannot refuse to discard playable cards to avoid drawing danger cards.
-But it allows you to keep weapons in case of an unavoidable fight.
+But it allows you to keep weapons if there are bandits on your tile.